Pratiksha8799/Python-Projects/Basic_Charts/README.md

 GitHub

     1. Clone or download the project.
+    2. Install Jupyter Notebook.
+(If not installed)
-    2. Install the required packages.
+    3. Install the required packages.
+    4. Open .ipynb file in Jupyter Notebook.
+    5. Run all cells and you will get result.